garrandall/popular-music-data/tracks/driver-s-seat-sniff--n--the-tears.md

 There is no elite
 Just take your place in the driver's seat

-Driver's seat, ooh
+Driver's seat, oh
 Driver's seat, yeah

-We're doing all right (ooh)
+We're doing all right (oh)
 A little driving on a Saturday night (yeah)
-And come what may (ooh)
+And come what may (oh)
 Gonna dance the day away (yeah)

-Driver's seat, ooh
+Driver's seat, oh
 Driver's seat, yeah

-Jenny was sweet (ooh)
+Jenny was sweet (oh)
 There is no elite (yeah)
-Pick up your feet (ooh)
+Pick up your feet (oh)
 Pick up, pick up (yeah)
-Pick up your feet (ooh)
+Pick up your feet (oh)
 Gonna dance the day away (yeah)

-Driver's seat, ooh
+Driver's seat, oh
 Driver's seat, yeah
-Driver's seat, ooh
+Driver's seat, oh
 Driver's seat, yeah

 Yeah